christophepas/Staffit-Symfony/README.md

-[Staffit](https://www.staffit.co) - test your Symfony2 skills
+[Staffit](https://www.staffit.co) - test your Symfony2 skills with puppies
 ===================================

 Welcome to the Symfony skill assessment by Staffit.
 As you can see, this git repository contains a raw symfony2 project.
-During this test, you can access all your usuals work ressources : feel free to use the [documentation](http://symfony.com/doc/current/index.html), Stackoverflow or to google anything !
+During this test, you can access all your usuals work ressources : feel free to use the [documentation](http://symfony.com/doc/current/index.html), Stackoverflow or to google anything.
 The purpose of this test is to catch a glimpse of your skills in real conditions.

 What's your job ?
 -----------------